 All our drawing and painting classes have a maximum of 10-12 students, including children and teen classes.

 What payment options do you offer?

-All classes and workshops can be paid on our website through PayPal.
-Once you have started classes with us, you can also pay per PayPal directly at the studio, in cash or per direct deposit.
+You can pay classes and workshops on our website through PayPal.
+Once you have started lessons with us, you can also pay per PayPal directly at the studio, in cash or per direct deposit.

-For deposits, always put your name in the description for recipient AND pay only if class availability has been confirmed with us.
+For deposits, always put your name in the description for recipient AND only pay if we confirm class availability.

 Martina Pook BSB 064 489 ACC 1013 9058

 How old should my child be to start classes?

 As we teach realistic fine art & illustration to the children, the best time to start with us is around the age of 8 to 9.
 Children learn the same content as our adult classes, adjusted for their age.
 At age ten many children become disinterested or discouraged in art, as they form a liking for realistic works but feel unable to do so.
 That is where we come in.
 Parents as students are amazed how fast youngsters improve when they receive solid training.